Shenshah12/Water-Billing-and-Quality-System/Mobile/README.md

 ## App Screens
 ### Login Screen:
 Customers can log in using their registered email and password.

 ![Login](https://github.com/user-attachments/assets/a61bc85e-c95c-45e9-9c6e-d400935e962d)

 ### Dashboard:
 Shows Monthly Water Usage and the Current Bill based on consumption.

 ![Dashboard](https://github.com/user-attachments/assets/900d87ab-4084-48a8-a434-ef742a821908)
 ### Profile:
-Shows Profile of the Customer.
+Shows Profile of the  respective Customer.

 ![Profile](https://github.com/user-attachments/assets/4634a558-1943-41ca-af36-4c73fe5dde35)
 ### Usage History:
 Allows customers to view their past water consumption information.